 The 211 telephone service system provides a way for individuals facing problems to discover programs that may be able to help them.
 Many people experiencing homelessness dial 211 for information on available support programs, shelters, and related services.
 However, this system is extremely overloaded and unable to meet the growing demand.

-Our schools are failing over 7 million students with disabilities.
+Our schools are failing over 10 million students.
 In most areas of the country, outcomes for students with disabilities lag significantly behind non-disabled peers.
 A key piece of this problem is the lack of intentional collaboration about student needs across school teams - teachers, administrators, specialists, parents, and other stakeholders who work with individual students.

 The source of drinking water for over 500,000 people, the Spokane Valley-Rathdrum Prairie (SVRP) Aquifer is a natural treasure of North Idaho and Eastern Washington.
 It deserves to be preserved and protected.
 Practices such as eliminating septic tanks and pre-treating stormwater over the Aquifer have greatly improved water quality over what it was 40 years ago.

 For low-income students, school can be the only place where they eat a healthy lunch and consistent meals.
 To end extreme poverty, we must promote good nutrition and end hunger.